 This suggestion of partition is immensely provocative to Kazakhs, who can claim that the whole of this steppe region was nomadic Kazakh land long before Russian expansion.
 Nationalistically minded Kazakhs perceive Russians as conquerors, who repressed their language, culture and religion, and they blame Russians for environmental damage caused by nuclear testing in the Semipalatinsk region.
 Russians, for their part, consider they have made a positive contribution to the economy and culture of Kazakhstan and feel discriminated against.

-After 1992 new Cossack movements demanded recognition of the repression endured during Soviet times; official second-language status for Russian, the return of historical names for Cossack settlements, recognition as a population indigenous to Kazakhstan and implementation of traditional forms of Cossack self-rule have also been sought.
+After 1992 new Cossack movements demanded recognition of the repression endured during Soviet times.
+Official second-language status for Russian, the return of historical names for Cossack settlements, recognition as a population indigenous to Kazakhstan and implementation of traditional forms of Cossack self-rule have also been sought.
 Cossack associations emerged in areas of traditional Cossack settlement.
 The movement was regarded with suspicion by the authorities.
-Some Cossack communities were not allowed official registration, their meetings banned and atamans (leaders) arrested.
-Relations between Kazakh nationalists, who enjoy limited support from the government, and Cossacks, especially in heavily Russian Petropavlovsk and Ust-Kamenogorsk regions, have been tense and have led to sporadic violence.
+Some Cossack communities were not allowed official registration, their meetings banned and ‘atamans’ (leaders) arrested.
+Relations between Kazakh nationalists, who enjoy limited support from the government, and Cossacks, especially in heavily Russian Petropavlovsk and Ust-Kamenogorsk regions, were tense and have led to sporadic violence.

 Russian-speakers have formed several cultural and political organizations, with one of the most prominent representing the Slavic community in general being the Republican Slavic Movement (known by the abbreviation LAD).
 Its stated goals were the preservation of Slavic identity, equal rights for all to a share of national property and participation in the state administration.
 The organization appealed to Russians not to leave Kazakhstan.
 It sought state language status for Russian and the legalization of dual citizenship, while also campaigning for better job opportunities for Russian-speakers, and generally seeking to awaken Russian national consciousness, which it considered dormant.